Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Model and estimation

-The joint structure $J$ minimizing $||R||$ for fixed individual structure is equal to the first $r$ terms in the singular value decomposition (SVD) of X with individual structure removed.
-For fixed joint structure, the estimated individual structure for $X_i$ is equal to the first $r_i$ terms of the SVD of $X_i$ with the joint structure removed.
-The estimate of individual structure for $X_i$ will not change those for $X_j$, $j \neq i$, and hence the $k$ individual approximations minimize $||R||$ for fixed joint structure.
-Pseudocode for the iterative algorithm is given in Appendix \ref{estimation}.
-We note that the iterative method is monotone in the sense that $||R||$ decreases at each step.
-Thus $||R||$ converges to a coordinate-wise minimum, that can't be improved by changing the estimated joint or individual, structure.
+The joint structure $J$ minimizing $\Vert R\Vert $ is equal to the first $r$ terms in the singular value decomposition (SVD) of X with individual structure removed.
+The estimated individual structure for $X_i$ is equal to the first $r_i$ terms of the SVD of $X_i$ with the joint structure removed.
+The estimate of individual structure for $X_i$ will not change those for $X_j$, $j \neq i$ and, hence, the $k$ individual approximations minimize $\Vert R\Vert $ for fixed joint structure.
+Pseudocode for this iterative algorithm is given in the supplementary material [\citet{Lock}].
+Computing time can be improved by reducing the dimensionality of $X_1,\ldots,X_k$ at the outset via their SVD (see the supplementary material [\citet{Lock}]).

+The iterative method is monotone in the sense that $\Vert R\Vert $ decreases at each step.
+Thus, $\Vert R\Vert $ converges to a coordinate-wise minimum, which can not be improved by changing the estimated joint or individual, structure.
 Further convergence properties of the algorithm are currently under study.